Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Split-augmented Langevin for strictly constrained sampling

-In order to relax the problem without compromising constraint satisfaction, we propose to split the variable \( x \) into a pair \( (x, z) \in \mathbb{R}^d \times \mathcal{C} \), enforcing that \( x \) and \( z \) remain close while \( z \) strictly belongs to~\( \mathcal{C} \).
-We thus define a joint probability density \( q(x, z) \), with marginals \( q_x \) and \( q_z \). \begin{proposition}[Variable splitting] Problem~\eqref{problem:projection_conditional} is equivalent to the following problem:
+Directly targeting $\pc$ is challenging because the potential forces exploration in $\R^d$ while the constraint forces the measure onto a lower-dimensional manifold.
+To address this composite objective, we propose to split the variable~$x$ into a pair~$(x, z) \in \mathbb{R}^d \times \C$, enforcing that~$z \in \C$ while encouraging~$x$ and~$z$ to remain close.
+We thus define a joint probability measure~$q(x, z)$, with marginals~$q^x$ and~$q^z$. \begin{restatable}[Variable splitting]{proposition}{splitting} Problem~\eqref{problem:projection_conditional} is equivalent to the following problem:

-\end{proposition} Inspired by variable splitting techniques in optimization \cite{MAL-016}, this reformulation separates the roles of~$x$ and~$z \in \mathcal{C}$, which are respectively maximizing likelihood and enforcing the constraint.
+\end{restatable} This formulation mirrors variable splitting techniques in optimization \citep{gabay1976dual}, and separates the roles of~$x$ and~$z \in \C$, which are respectively maximizing likelihood and enforcing the constraint.
 Rather than requiring~$x = z$ almost surely, we relax the condition to be satisfied in expectation, and penalize the variance.
-Specifically, we consider the following problem:
+Specifically, we define a penalty parameter $\rho >0$ and consider the following problem and its associated Lagrangian.

-where \( u_{\mathcal{C}} \) denotes the uniform distribution on \( \mathcal{C} \), and the penalty parameter \( \rho > 0 \), controls the strength the coupling.
-This relaxed formulation avoids the duality failure in Proposition~\ref{proposition:unattained_duality} by softening the coupling constraint between~$x$ and~$z$.
-Problem~\ref{problem:variable_split_relaxed} then falls under the general framework of average-constrained sampling described in Section~\ref{section:variational_sampling}, with associated augmented Lagrangian potential:

-\paragraph{Stochastic primal-dual updates.} Given independent Gaussian noise vectors~$w_t, w_t' \sim \mathcal{N}(0, I_d)$, the stochastic updates associated with the augmented potential~\eqref{eq:augmented_potential} are as follows:

-with rescaled multiplier~$\mu := (1/\rho)\times\lambda$.
-We refer to this algorithm as Split Augmented Langevin, or~SAL, and detail it in~Algorithm~\ref{algorithm:split}.
-Appendix~\ref{appendix:algorithms} gives a detailed derivation.
-The algorithm returns~$z_T \in \mathcal{C}$, and therefore strictly enforces the constraint.